 One of our clients was on the job when he was severely burned.
 With burn cases, a significant amount of a settlement is for pain and suffering, and those who have been injured in this way know why.
 Attorneys Fred Pritzker and Eric Hageman represented our client and found a number of companies that could be “liable” (legally responsible).
 They sued these companies and won over $10 million for our client.
 This is what needs to be done in work injury claim cases.
 Your lawyer needs to dig until he or she knows every company that can be sued for compensation.
-If you want to speak to Fred or Eric for your free case review, write that on our online form before you submit it.
+If you want to speak to Fred or Eric for your free case review, write that on our online free consultation form before you submit it.

 Workers’ Compensation Does not Provide for Pain and Suffering

 If you are an employee, you cannot sue your employer for work-related injuries.
 Your only legal remedy

 is the workers’ compensation benefit to which they are entitled, unless you have a third-party claim.
 This means that you cannot sue your employer for pain and suffering, emotional distress, disfigurement and loss of quality of life associated with a work injury.